UFWebApps2-0/emerald-code-sparks/client/src/assets/README.md

 ### HELP Button

-Background Color: The primary color of the button is a bright pink at color[INSERT].
+Background Color: The primary color of the button is a bright pink at #colors[].

 Size and Shape: The button appears circular.
 Specify the diameter of the button?